Cron

 Any integer number, T, in the range: 1 < T < y.
 This value is in minutes.

-Default frequency with which the plugin will be executed.
+Default frequency at which the plugin will be executed.

 interval = 1